melkerton/postgrest-crud-dart/example/README.md

 ### Database Setup

 The migrations under `database/` can be used to create a Postgresql schema to be used with this example.
-See [yoyo-migrations](https://pypi.org/project/yoyo-migrations/) for confiuration.
+See [yoyo-migrations](https://pypi.org/project/yoyo-migrations/) for configuration.
 A sample configuration is provided `database/yoyo.sample.ini`.

 ```
 $ cd database